-The project technique is effective in imparting the educational ad learning experience to students.
-Alacapınar (2008) assess how the delivery of a course using the project-based learning technique affects student opinions on cognitive, affective and psychomotor domains using questionnaires and semi-structured interviews.
+The project technique is effective in imparting the

+educational understanding and hands-on learning experience to students.
+Alacapınar (2008) assess how the delivery of a course using the projectbased learning technique affects student opinions on cognitive, affective and psychomotor domains questionnaires and usina semi-structured interviews.
 The results report on project technique effectiveness.
-The interview feedback results are that the project technique enhanced their creativity, helped them acquire high-level information, affection and skills, work and collaboration, and that separation into groups during the work consolidated affinity, trust and friendship.
+The interview feedback results are that the project technique enhanced student creativity, helped them acquire high-level information, target domain skills, appreciation of group work and collaboration, and that separation into groups during the work consolidated affinity, trust, and friendship.

-How PBL Works For Lean Six Sigma and RPA
+How PBL Works for Lean Six Sigma and RPA

 The projects used in the class sessions apply the seven essential project design elements as a framework.
-The interesting and relevant problem is how to complete the work required of an administrative assistant in situation where the work is tedious, repetitive, with manual steps, error prone and required to have very high accuracy, moving and validating data submitted by emails, and spreadsheets to reporting, display and other file formats.
+The interesting and relevant problem is how to complete the work required of an administrative assistant in demanding situations.
+The situations are those where the work is tedious, repetitive, with manual steps, error prone and required to have very high accuracy.
+The work may also require display, moving (copy or cut/paste), reformatting and/or validating data submitted by emails, and through spreadsheets, and audits with summary reporting.

-The project is meaningful because it is work derived from real world tasks, and essential to the job and eventual promotion.
+The project is meaningful for students because it is work derived from real world tasks, and essential to the job and eventual promotion.
 The project deliverable is a working system utilizing the RPA tool.

 Appendix A lists the steps a student will execute to complete the analysis, design, and coding of an automation (bot) using two different RPA tools.
 The first exercise provides the steps for the use of Power Automate, a simpler and easier to use RPA tool with basic product features.
 The second exercise utilizes UiPath Studio to perform the task.
 This tool has more features and functionality.
 Appendix B lists the task actions a student will execute to complete an RPA project with straightforward output objectives.
-Appendix B task actions can be perfumed with either tool
+Appendix B task actions can be perfumed with either tool.